 Since 1933, most notably during the World Wars, the Nazi state tarred the white German Shepherd’s reputation.
 They mistook him for an albino dog, and he was thereafter labelled as being a carrier of faulty genetics.
 It was even falsely claimed that he was the causation of all German Shepherd illnesses and should therefore be eliminated from the gene pool.
 Despite this claim having no scientific basis, the white German Shepherd is still unable to complete in many conformation shows and is still frowned upon by many German Shepherd breeders.

 Since the German Shepherd establishment in 1895, white fanciers have purposefully bred and refined the breed in order to protect them from being eliminated entirely.
-Whilst the white German Shepherd was originally just a naturally occurring color variation of the German Shepherd, in certain circles he is now also considered to be a separate breed in his own right.
+While the white German Shepherd was originally just a naturally occurring color variation of the German Shepherd, in certain circles he is now also considered to be a separate breed in his own right.
 There is still much debate within the community surrounding this; there are those in favor for the White Shepherd, who simply call him the White Shepherd, and then there are classic breeders who still prefer to call him white German Shepherd.
 However, he is slowly but surely, despite some resistance, earning his way towards securing full ‘White Shepherd’ status.

 The white gene is a recessive gene, meaning that a white pup would have to inherit the white gene from both of his parents.
 If he inherits this gene from both parents, then he will only ever be white.
 If he only inherits this gene from one of his parents, then it is more likely that he will be one of the other recognized colors dependent on what other genes were inherited.

-The white gene is likened to an ‘on and off’ switch, in that if both the parents are white, it will act as an off switch to all other color possibilities, and the entire litter will be white.
-It is also true that if two non-white dogs’ produce a litter, they too could have a small number of white pup’s, but only if they both carry the white gene.
+The gene is likened to an ‘on and off’ switch, in that if both the parents are white, it will act as an off switch to all other color possibilities, and the entire litter will be white.
+It is also true that if two non-white dogs’ produce a litter, they too could have a small number of white pup’s, but only if they both carry the gene.

 A common misconception is that the white German Shepherd is albino.
 An albino dog is a consequence of a genetic defect, which results in colorless hair and pale features, such as pink eyes and very pale skin.
 Whilst albino Shepherd’s do exist, as they do in every dog breed, his color is simply white, and he most commonly has dark eyes and black features.

-His white coloration is not indicative of health issues.
+His coloration is not indicative of health issues.
 In many breeds pigmentation related health issues, such as deafness, can be common; this can occur in breeds such as the Dogo Argentino or the English Bull Terrier.
 The white German Shepherd is simply a color and has no correlation with any other health characteristic or breed detriment.
 It’s similar with the long coat GSD.

 Registration of the White GSD